The direct origins of Xanadu can be traced to the roller skating canal lined

-steady writing career with many scripts, some options and a movie
+writing career with many scripts, some options and a movie (Almost

-(Almost Summer) under his belt when he came up with an idea of a
+Summer) under his belt when he came up with an idea of a comedy loosely

-comedy loosely based on his more colorful Venice Beach friends; one of
+based on his more colorful Venice Beach friends; one of which painted

 Another friend, future Hollywood executive heavyweight Brain Grazer,

-heavyweight #2 Joel Silver, who was working as a creative assistant to
+#2 Joel Silver, who was working as a creative assistant to independent

-independent movie producer and future Hollywood producer heavyweight
+movie producer and future Hollywood producer heavyweight #3, Lawrence

-#3, Lawrence Gordon.
-A couple of months were spent with Rubel, Grazer
+Gordon.
+A couple of months were spent with Rubel, Grazer and Silver

-and Silver hammering out the story in detail, where, much to Rubel’s
+hammering out the story in detail, where, much to Rubel’s protesting, it

-protesting, it morphed from a comedy to a musical fantasy.
-Soon after the
+morphed from a comedy to a musical fantasy.
+Soon after the story was

-story was presented to Gordon, it was sold to Warner Bros. as, what
+presented to Gordon, it was sold to Warner Bros. as, what Gordon would

-Gordon would later called it, “a very low budget, no star, tiny small” project
+later called it, “a very low budget, no star, tiny small” project that would be

-Silver was hired away to Universal Studios as a VP and took Xanadu with
+was hired away to Universal Studios as a VP and took Xanadu with him.

-him.
-According to Gordon, Silver loved musicals and was quite passionate
+According to Gordon, Silver loved musicals and was quite passionate about

-about Xanadu to the point to claim that he would “stab myself in the back”
+Xanadu to the point to claim that he would “stab myself in the back” just to

 ....and Xanadu had to get off the ground pretty quickly as two other studios had just announced roller disco productions of their own,

-Skatetown USA and, considered to many the gender classic, Roller Boogie.
+Skatetown USA and, considered to many the genre classic, Roller Boogie.
 Now, seriously pressed for time, Gordon and Silver

 decided to get a leg up the competition by hiring away a director from another roller disco film, Robert Greenwald.
 Greenwald’s

 resume up to this point consisted of many serious NYC theater productions and TV movie projects in both producing and/or directing